-The Double undercut is a utility move in magic.
-We will show you this Card Control Technique .
+The double undercut is a utility move used in magic.
+We will show you how to perform this card control technique.

-The Double-Undercut is a fundamental technique for card control.
-It can be used to control a selected card to the top of the deck, or to secretly move a number of cards from the bottom of the deck to the top (and vice versa).
+The double-undercut is a fundamental technique of card control.
+It can be used to bring a selected card to the top of the deck, or to secretly move a number of cards from the bottom of the deck to the top (and vice versa).

-It also involves creating a pinky break to keep the cards separated which then moves into a thumb break ready.
-You can then cut two piles back on top of the deck, this makes for a false cut but looks very deceptive to the spectator.
-They think their card is lost in the deck.
+It also involves creating a pinky break to keep the cards separated which then moves into a thumb break.
+You can then cut two piles from the top of the deck, making it appear to the spectator that you have cut the deck, but in reality it was a false cut.
+The spectator believes their card is lost in the deck.

-As with all utility moves, it pops up in card magic all the time and once you have learned it, you will find yourself using it in other situations as well as a way of keeping the spectator off guard.
+As with all utility moves, it emerges in card magic all the time and once you have learned it, you will find yourself using it in other situations as well as a way of keeping your spectator off guard.

-Remember the thumb break and pinky break are very important to make sure the cards as square, this hides what you are doing with keeping the two piles separate.
+Remember the thumb break and pinky break are very important to make sure the cards are square; this hides what you are doing by means of keeping the two piles separate.

 The demonstration shows quite clearly the fundamentals of doing this trick the right way.

-It does need a lot of control with the pinky and thumb doing most of the work keeping the two piles separate until you start with cutting the deck back on top of the first pile.
-Its a fluid movement and does take a lot of practice to master it correctly.
+It does need much control, with your pinky and thumb doing most of the work keeping the two piles separate until you start cutting the deck back on top of the first pile.
+It is a fluid movement and does take plenty of practice to master it correctly.

-If you would like to see a trick with this move in it then click here for our Find a Card with Static card trick and you will see it in action even before the method is shown.
+If you would like to see a trick that uses the double undercut, then click here for our static electricity card trick to see the move in action.

-If you like this trick then please comment below and let us know how you got on.
-We love to hear from you and if approved others can see how you have got on too.
+If you like this move then please comment below and tell us how you performed it.
+We love to hear from you.